A Documentary on the Life of China’s First Feminist

 matt-macphail

 Matt MacPhail is an independent music producer, editor and sound engineer.
-Matt and his wife, Ann, are the principals of News At Eleven Productions, a recording and production company in Campbell, CA. Recent clients and projects include James Dempsey and the Breakpoints for the Apple Worldwide Developer Conference (WWDC) and the Cooking With Kinders series, a 10-month curriculum consisting of recipes, extension activities and original music for kindergarten students.
+Matt and his wife, Ann, are the principals of News At Eleven Productions, a recording and production company in Arlington, VA.
+Recent clients and projects include James Dempsey and the Breakpoints for the Apple Worldwide Developer Conference (WWDC) and the Cooking With Kinders series, a 10-month curriculum consisting of recipes, extension activities and original music for kindergarten students.

 Advisory Board